John de Havilland (officer of arms): Coat of arms

 John de Havilland used a coat of arms recorded at the 1623 visitation of Gloucester.
 The arms are blazoned "Argent three Towers triple-towered Sable Portcullises Gules".
 As York Herald, de Havilland impaled these with his maternal arms of von Sonntag, blazoned "Azure a Sun in splendor proper" in the window of St Peter's Church, illustrated below, and used a Chief of Religion as a Knight of Malta in addition to setting his shield on the Maltese Cross.
-See image (4) below by Bedford Lemere & Co - a firm of British architectural photographers active in the late nineteenth and early twentieth century....

 The von Sonntag arms are otherwise recorded as "argent a sun in splendour proper" in a 1963 monograph, although this may be an error, as it breaches the heraldic rule of tincture.

 John de Havilland's coat of arms can also be seen at St Peter's Church at Langford Budville (near Wellington) in the County of Somerset, England.
 They are set in a stained glass window there.
 His father - John Haviland - has his coat of arms on the left.
 His mother - Mary von Sonntag - has her coat of arms are on the right.
-It can be seen in the photograph below that John de Havilland's coat of arms is a combination of the parental coats of arms......
+It can be seen in the photograph below that John de Havilland's coat of arms is a combination of the parental coats of arms.

-(5) St Peter's Church at Langford Budville, Somerset, England.